Eric0625/TourismRecommendation/README.md

 ![AttractionList](https://github.com/Eric0625/TourismRecommendation/blob/main/pictures/Recommendations.png "Details and recommendations page")

 ### The Pathfinding System
 1. A location is put in the PathFinder after the user add it on it's detail page.
-The PathFinder can contain a maximum of 5 locations for calculation effciency.
+The PathFinder allows a maximum of 5 locations for maintaining calculation effciency.

 ![AttractionList](https://github.com/Eric0625/TourismRecommendation/blob/main/pictures/PathFinder.png "PathFinder page")
 ***